quantopian/zipline/docs/source/beginner-tutorial.rst

    --benchmark-symbol              The instrument's symbol to be used as
                                    a benchmark.
+                                   (should exist in the ingested bundle) --benchmark-sid                 The sid of the instrument to be used as a benchmark.
                                    (should exist in the ingested bundle) --no-benchmark                  This flag is used to set the benchmark to zero.
 Alpha, beta and benchmark metrics
                                    are not calculated